anrizal/donateacry-corpus/donateacry_corpus_cleaned_and_updated_data/README.md

 This folder contains cleaned and categorized data from https://github.com/gveres/donateacry-corpus

 ## Updates to the original
-- All of the data has been converted to CAF or 3GP format with uniform bit and sampling rate of 128 kbps and 8kHz
+- All of the data has been converted to CAF or 3GP format with uniform bit and a sampling rate of 128 kbps and 8kHz
-- Using DBL (Dunstan Baby Language) categories as reference, data tagged with lonely, scared, and unknown are removed.
-Additionally data tagged with cold/hot was merged into discomfort.
+- Using DBL (Dunstan Baby Language) categories as a reference, data tagged with lonely, scared, and unknown are removed.
+Additionally, data tagged with cold/hot was merged into discomfort.
 - All non-cries data has been removed manually by listening to them.
-These includes, white noise, baby chat, adult mimicking baby cries. etc.
+These include white noise, baby chat, adult mimicking baby cries. etc.
 - All data are put into its respected folder without changing the original filename.

 ## File naming convention